 Petition gets enough signatures to put Jupiter Fire Department on ballot

-The Palm Beach County Supervisor of Elections certified 5,560 signatures on a petition, which would trigger a vote on creating a new fire and EMS service for the town of Jupiter.
-A referendum date is not set and a town official recommended not having the vote for more than two years.
+The Palm Beach County Supervisor of Elections certified enough signatures on a petition, which would trigger a vote on creating a new fire and EMS service for the town of Jupiter.

-Meanwhile, the town of Jupiter is accepting applications for its fire chief and spending millions to purchase vehicles for its new department.

-And like during several past council meetings, several opponents expressed their displease with their decision.

 As of now, Palm Beach County Fire Rescue currently serves Jupiter for a price determined by a complicated formula.
 The estimated start date for the proposed Jupiter Fire Department is 2026.

-Three council members made the decision to create their own fire department after a consultant said the town would save $68 million over eight years in August.
+Three council members made the decision to create their own fire department after a consultant said the town would save 68 Million Dollars over eight years in August.
 Records, which WPTV received from a public records request, also show the town lost confidence in the department to execute a contract after an audit found errors and confusion over the cost of the department during negotiations.

 A representative for Palm Beach County Fire Rescue said in October the town never supplied the agency with the audit report.
 Palm Beach County Fire Rescue Administrator Chief Patrick Kennedy also said in September to WPTV that he believes the town's financial figures are incorrect.

-WPTV reached out to Palm Beach County Fire Rescue about the potential vote, but it didn't hear back by publication.
+WPTV reached out to Palm Beach County Fire Rescue about the potential vote Tuesday night.
+A spokesperson for the department said it believes the department is "uniquely suited" to provide the best services based on their experience working in Jupiter in an email received on Wednesday.

+"It would be and always has been our desire to continue providing all-hazards fire rescue services to this long-served community," said Tom Reyes, a public information officer for the department. "...We appreciate all of the support from the citizens.”

-The process started after a number of people signed an online petition, which criticized
+The petition process started after a number of people signed an online petition, which criticized

 the town council for not making more people aware of their decision to create a fire rescue department and asked for a public vote.